 One of the common presenting complaints of cancer is pain.
 Often pain is the reason behind a series of investigations culminating in the eventual diagnosis.
-Nearly 75% of pancreatic cancer patients suffer from pain at the time of diagnosis and this increases to over 90% in advanced stages.
+Nearly 75% of pancreatic cancer patients suffer from pain at the time of diagnosis and these increases to over 90% in advanced stages.

 The pain may be moderate to severe with adverse effect on quality of life, functional ability and mood.
 Most patients complain of intermittent or constant, deep pain in the upper part of tummy just below the ribcage.
 It may be squeezing, cramping, sharp, burning or aching in character.
 Pain is often more on the left and can spread towards the back.
 It is often aggravated by oral intake of fluids or solids.